kamrul-dev/devops-assignment1-gp11/Rezuan-Hussen-icdcp_62/README.md

-This is a simple readme.md file, which is created by me.
+This is a simple readme.md file, which is created by me. edited.